Robert C. O'Brien (author): Fiction writer

 In the 1960s Conly developed glaucoma.
 Because he could no longer drive to work, he and his family moved in 1963 from Virginia closer to his office in Washington, D.C.
 In the time he saved from not having to commute, he began to write children's stories.
-Conly is best known for writing novels under the name "Robert C. O'Brien", from his mother's maiden name, used because his National Geographic contract "forbid him from publishing with any other company".
+Conly is best known for writing novels under the name "Robert C. O'Brien", from his mother's maiden name, used because his National Geographic contract "forb[ade] him from publishing with any other company".

 His first books were the children's stories The Silver Crown (1968) and Mrs. Frisby and the Rats of NIMH (1971).
 He won the 1972 Newbery Medal for the latter and his comments at the American Library Association annual conference were read by his editor Jean Karl to preserve his anonymity.
 According to Sally Conly, his last two novels, A Report from Group 17 (1972) and Z for Zachariah (1974), were intended for adults.
 After his death in 1973, Sally and their daughter Jane finished the latter novel using his notes so it could be published posthumously.
 Z for Zachariah received a 1976 Edgar Award for Best Juvenile Mystery from the Mystery Writers of America.

-Jane Leslie Conly later published two sequels to Mrs. Frisby and the Rats of NIMH: Racso and the Rats of NIMH (1986) and R-T, Margaret, and the Rats of NIMH (1990).
+His daughter Jane Leslie Conly later published two sequels to Mrs. Frisby and the Rats of NIMH: Racso and the Rats of NIMH (1986) and R-T, Margaret, and the Rats of NIMH (1990).